akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 Java
 : @@ snip [dummy](../../test/java/sample/javadsl/ConsumerExample.java) { #plainSource }

-Note how with `Consumer.plainSource`, the starting point (offset) is assigned for a given consumer group id, topic and partition.
+For with `Consumer.plainSource` the `Subscriptions.assignmentWithOffset` specifies the starting point (offset) for a given consumer group id, topic and partition.
 The group id is defined in the `ConsumerSettings`.

-With `Consumer.plainPartitionedManualOffsetSource`, only the consumer group id and the topic is required on creation.
+Alternatively, with `Consumer.plainPartitionedManualOffsetSource` (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer)]), only the consumer group id and the topic are required on creation.
 The starting point is fetched by calling the `getOffsetsOnAssign` function passed in by the user.
 This function should return a `Map` of `TopicPartition` (@javadoc[API](org.apache.kafka.common.TopicPartition)) to `Long`, with the `Long` representing the starting point.
 If a consumer is assigned a partition that is not included in the `Map` that results from `getOffsetsOnAssign`, the default starting position will be used,